mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 searched with 12 formidable rolls (one every 6 hours - 4 per day) against Sensors skills and intelligence and the associated modifiers for the sensor suite the Survey Scout possesses.
 The Oort cloud will take ten times as long ie:
 120 formidable rolls - and they wont find the _Machii_ there anyway.
-The search through each orbit can be widened if the Cutter is used, but the cutter’s sensors are poor compared to the Survey Scout, so the cutter may search the 25 AU orbit, but will not find anything.
+The search through each orbit can be widened if the Cutter is used, but the cutter's sensors are poor compared to the Survey Scout, so the cutter may search the 25 AU orbit, but will not find anything.

 Eventually (hopefully), the Survey Scout will find the _Machii_.
 It will be a lucky find, with false returns from asteroids